Prevention of Cruelty to Animals Act (PCA Act)

-Expands the definition of distress beyond "inadequate food, water and shelter" to include animals who are deprived of adequate ventilation, space, care or veterinary treatment.
+Expands the definition of distress beyond "inadequate food, water and shelter" to include animals who are deprived of adequate ventilation, space, exercise, care or veterinary treatment.
 This is particularly significant in cases involving overcrowded puppy mills, animals deprived of veterinary care and other cases where officers have not been able to intervene unless an animal was in critical distress.

 Enables BC SPCA constables to obtain a warrant to seize an animal using the telewarrant system - a life-saving change for animals in distress in remote locations.
 In the past officers in remote areas have sometimes been forced to delay helping an animal in distress because a judge was not available in the area to issue a warrant.
 With the ability to obtain a warrant via telephone, BC SPCA officers can enter property and act immediately to help an animal in distress.

 Increases the maximum penalties handed down under the PCA Act to a fine not exceeding $75,000 or to imprisonment for a term not exceeding 2 years, or to both.
 In the case of repeat offenders, such as puppy mill operators, the fines will now be a significant deterrent.

 Increases obstruction of justice penalties in animal cruelty cases from $100 to $2,000.
 This provides a significant deterrent to individuals, such a pet stores owners and breeders who refuse to let the BC SPCA inspect their facilities and others who obstruct the investigation of an SPCA constable.